Types of Acute Malnutrition

 Other signs of oedema include skin lesions, an enlarged liver and thinning hair.
 Underneath the oedema, the muscles have been severely weakened and the child experiences excruciating cramping and muscle pain.
 A severely malnourished child with oedema is at high risk of death and requires immediate treatment.

-Both moderate acute malnutrition and severe acute malnutrition may be accompanied by micronutrient deficiencies such as iron deficiency or nutritional anaemia, iodine deficiency disorders and vitamin A deficiency.
+Both moderate acute malnutrition and severe acute malnutrition may be accompanied by micronutrient deficiencies such as iron deficiency or nutritional anemia, iodine deficiency disorders and vitamin A deficiency.

 Globally, moderate acute malnutrition affects a greater number of children than severe acute malnutrition.
 While children suffering from either moderate acute malnutrition or severe acute malnutrition are susceptible to illness, severely malnourished children are at greater risk of medical complications and death from illness, infections, and micronutrient deficiencies.